 1847 October 1st, born in London, 5.39 p.m.
 1852 Death of father, October 5th 1855 Met Miss Marryat who undertook her education till 1864 1861 First travel abroad (in Europe) 1866 Easter, met the Rev. Frank Besant, whom she married in Dec.
-1867; A very devout Christian, she met her first religious doubt and conquered it temporarily 1867 Met Mr Roberts, 'the poor man's lawyer,' who awak- ened her interest in the outer world of political struggle, and became her first tutor in Radicalism; First experience of an angry crowd, whom she paci- fied 1868 Received first payment for writing: thirty shillings for a story in The Family Herald 1871 Attempted suicide: for the first time heard her Mas- ter's voice ciety, and met Charles Bradlaugh;
+1867; A very devout Christian, she met her first religious doubt and conquered it temporarily 1867 Met Mr Roberts, 'the poor man's lawyer,' who awakened her interest in the outer world of political struggle, and became her first tutor in Radicalism; First experience of an angry crowd, whom she pacified 1868 Received first payment for writing: thirty shillings for a story in The Family Herald 1871 Attempted suicide: for the first time heard her Master's voice

-- 1872 Met Mr Thomas Scott who became her most helpful friend - 1873 Discovered the gift of oratory; End of marriage: left home and husband, compelled to leave her small son with his father, and permitted to take her baby daughter with her; Left Christianity
+Met Mr Thomas Scott who became her most helpful friend

+Discovered the gift of oratory;

+End of marriage: left home and husband,

+compelled to leave her small son with his father, and permitted to take her baby daughter

+with her;

+Left Christianity
-1874 Various attempts to earn a livelihood;

-May 10th, death of mother to whom she was deeply devoted;
+1874 Various attempts to earn a livelihood; May 10th, death of mother to whom she was deeply devoted;

-August 2nd, joined the National Secular So-
+August 2nd, joined the National Secular Society, and met Charles Bradlaugh;